-- approving new account documents - reviewing and, in some cases, approving transactions - approving marketing materials, and - preventing inappropriate use or disclosure of non-public information.
+- approving new account documents

+- reviewing and, in some cases, approving transactions

+- approving marketing materials, and

 Firms can use a risk-based approach to monitoring, such as reviewing an appropriate sample of transactions.

 The firm's management is responsible for the supervisory element of correcting non-compliance or internal control weaknesses.
 However, at a firm's discretion, its CCO may be given supervisory authority, but this is not a necessary component of the CCO's role.